georgeslabreche/opssat-smartcam/README.md

 5. If the applied label is part of the model's *labels_keep* in config.ini then label the image further with the next model in image classification pipeline.
 6. Repeat step 5 until either the applied label is not part of the current model's configured *labels_keep* or until the last model of the pipeline has been applied.
 7. The labeled image is moved into the experiment and the filestore's toGround folders depending on the keep images and downlink configurations set in config.ini.
+8. Subclassify the labeled images into cluster folders via k-means clustering (or train the clustering model if not enough training images have been collected yet).
-8. Repeat steps 1 through 7 until the image acquisition loop as gone through the number of iterations set by *gen_number* in config.ini.
+9. Repeat steps 1 through 8 until the image acquisition loop as gone through the number of iterations set by *gen_number* in config.ini.

 ### 3.2.
 Installation
 #### 3.2.1.
 Dependencies